-GUARD: Keeping children safe from harm or danger; carefully watching over them by practicing PERCEPTIVENESS - Clarity of insight.
-It is being observant of what is beneath the surface and looking for the deeper meaning.
+The virtue of PERCEPTIVENESS - "Clarity of insight.
+It is being observant of what is beneath the surface and looking for the deeper meaning."

 GOVERN: Exercising a directing or restraining influence over children in order to provide better outcomes through times of peer pressure or difficult decision-making by practicing...

-DIRECT: To manage and supervise, or to assist in directing the course of children by practicing KINDNESS - having genuine care for the welfare of others that springs from compassion.
-We listen for the needs beneath the words.
+The virtue of KINDNESS - "Having genuine care for the welfare of others that springs from compassion.
+We listen for the needs beneath the words."

-PROTECT: To defend or guard from attack, invasion, loss, or insult by practicing COURAGE - doing what must be done even when it is difficult or risky.
-Allows us to face adversity with confidence.
+The virtue of COURAGE - "Doing what must be done even when it is difficult or risky.
+Allows us to face adversity with confidence."

 CORRECT: To scold, rebuke, or teach in order to improve the effects of ones behavior on self and others by practicing...

 CHERISH: To hold and treat as dear or to care for tenderly or cling to fondly by practicing...

-NOURISH: To strengthen, build up or promote by practicing ENDURANCE - not giving up or feeling hopeless about our child, and practicing perseverance and patience.
+The virtue of ENDURANCE - "Not giving up or feeling hopeless about our child, and practicing perseverance and patience."